 All scripts that were declared in SES Evolution appear in the Script list.
-Select an existing script and click on 🖄 to view it or 📩 to import a new version of the script.
+Select an existing script and click on 🔎 to view it or 🟥 to import a new version of the script.

 - 7. If you wish to run a Yara or IoC scan whenever this rule generates a log, click on Add an analysis unit in the relevant section. - a.
 Click on one or several analysis units to select them, then close this window.
 For an IoC scan, only text or file name indicators can be used here. - b.
-In the Action when logs generated window, click on Log settings to determine the severity and destination of the logs that the Yara or IoC rules generated. - c.
+In the Action when logs generated window, click on Log settings to determine the severity and destination of the logs that the Yara or loC rules generated. - c.
 If necessary, select Shut down the processes detected to remove the dangerous processes, identified during the Yara or IoC scan, from the agent.
-If the rule is part of an audit rule set, or if the rule is in passive mode, the processes will not be shut down even when this setting is enabled. - 8.
-Click on OK.
+If the rule is part of an audit rule set, or if the rule is in passive mode, the processes will not be shut down even when this setting is enabled. - d.
+If the above option is enabled, select Quarantine if you also want to quarantine detected files.
+For more information, see the section Managing file quarantine. - 8.
+Click Validate.